ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 ```

 ## Distribute tasks
-There are two ways to distribute the tasks to the hosts.
+There are two ways of distributing the tasks among the hosts.

-* If it is a new installation, select the host on which the instance of the adapter is to be installed from the pulldown menu above the adapter list in the Adapter tab.
+* If it is a new installation, select the host on which the instance of the adapter is to be installed in the Adapter tab from the pull-down menu above the adapter list.

-Then you add the instance by clicking on the (+) in the right column.
+Then add the instance there by clicking on the (+) in the right column.

 * If you have already installed many adapters on a host, you can change the assignment of the installed instances in the Instances tab.

 ## Delete host
-To delete a host, activate the expert mode in the objects tab of the master and activate the selection host in the Type column.
+To delete a host, activate the expert mode in the objects admin tab of the master and activate the host selection in the Type column.
 Then delete the desired host.

 ## Possible problems
-sometimes a message appears, similar to:
+sometimes a message similar to:

 ```> ... bytes ... in strict mode```

-Then please edit the file in which the appearance occurs with the nano editor.
-Right at the beginning is `'use strict';` comment this line with // and save.
+Then please edit the file in which this occurs with the nano Editor.
+Right at the beginning is `'use strict';` Comment this line with // and save.

 ```> IP Address of the host is 127.0.0.1.
 It accepts no connections.
 Please change.```

-if you have not made ``` setup custom ``` on the master system
+if you did not do ``` setup custom ``` on the master system